lacoperon/Wikipedia_Embedding/README.md

 Then, run `sh extractHTML.sh` to obtain the adjacency list files associated with each `.bz2` file.
 They will be output to `./link_files/`.

+## Analysis of the Wikipedia Network

+Look for some basic data analysis of the resulting network from running my code on the whole Wikipedia backup within `data_analysis.ipynb`.

 ## Future Directions

 At some point in time (ideally before this project is due), I will do something with the network generated from the whole of Wikipedia.
 At some point...